backand/docs/docs/getting_started/hosting.md

   });
 ```

-4. Syncing is done via local cache file `.awspublish-<bucketname>`.
-Repeated add/delete of the same file may confuse it.
-To clean the cache do:
+4. Syncing is performed via a local cache file named `.awspublish-<bucketname>`.
+This file cache can become corrupted after multiple uses, so we need to create one more task to perform cleanup after the deployment has completed:

 ```
   gulp.task('clean', function() {